 - They Ask You to Wire Money

-A major warning sign is when someone asks you for money up front — before you’ve signed anything.
+A major warning sign is when someone asks you for money up-front — before you’ve signed anything.
 For instance, a scammer might claim that they’re not in the country and require you to mail them money with the promise that they’ll mail you back a key.
 Don’t do it.
 Instead, cease all communications and report it as a scam.
-Furthermore, wait to pay your security deposit, rent and any other fees until after you’ve seen the property, met the landlord and signed the lease.
+Furthermore, wait to pay your security deposit, rent, and any other fees until after you’ve signed a lease.

 - They Ask You to Pay for a Credit Score Check on a Referral Website

 Another common type of scam is related to credit reports.
 Specifically, some scammers ask their unknowing victims to obtain a credit report through a link they send you in an email.
 The link then redirects the renter to a screening company, where the renter is supposed to pay for their evaluation via credit card.
 Consequently, the scammers get a commission through the referral campaign, although they clearly have no intention of renting to you — if the rental you’re applying for even exists.